|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

+Let's face it, pulled pork is one of the most delicious recipes out there for barbecue lovers.
+The only thing that could possibly make it better is by adding a little bit of kick to it.
 This recipe is perfect for the spicy food fan.
-You can adjust the amount of red pepper used in this pulled pork recipe to increase or reduce it spiciness.
-Serve with a cool, creamy coleslaw.
+You can adjust the amount of red pepper used in this pulled pork recipe to increase or reduce its spiciness.
+Serve with a cool, creamy coleslaw and your other favorite side dishes for this classic meal.

 - 1 (5 to 6-pound) boneless pork butt